Arcadia pensions deficit could pose problems for CVA

 -

-As pressure continues to mount at Arcadia following reports last week that Sir Philip Green was considering deploying a company voluntary arrangement (CVA), the UK retail group faces pressure to increase annual payments to its pension scheme, The Telegraph reports.
+As pressure continues to mount at Arcadia following reports last week that Sir Philip Green was considering deploying a company voluntary arrangement (CVA), the UK retail group could also face pressure to increase annual payments to its pension scheme, The Telegraph reports.

-For Arcadia to successfully deploy a CVA it would require approval from creditors such as landlords and the Pension Protection Fund, meaning the group may have to contribute more to its pension fund in order to secure support.
+For Arcadia to successfully deploy a CVA it would require approval from creditors such as landlords and the Pension Protection Fund (PPF), meaning the group may have to contribute more to its pension fund in order to secure support.

 Pension deficit black hole could pose problems for Arcadia CVA